-The holidays are fast approaching and brands and retailers of all sizes are busy with last-minute preparations.
+The peak season is fast approaching and brands and retailers of all sizes are busy with last-minute preparations.
 To help sellers prepare for the season ahead, we decided to highlight some advice from our Managed Services experts in a Q&A blog series.

 The ChannelAdvisor Managed Services team works with clients every day to provide strategy and execution in their e-commerce efforts — maximising their presence on marketplaces and optimising their digital marketing campaigns.

 We sat down with Michael Schwartz, one of our client strategy managers for digital marketing, to get some of his Amazon Advertising tips for the upcoming holiday season.
 (Read Part 1, on marketplaces best practices; and Part 2, on digital marketing best practices.)